-Street musicians, performers, entertainers or buskers – whatever the name, accepting money from passersby is essential to making a living out of it.
+Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 Most people in the UK no longer carry cash to donate, so it’s important to find a way to receive payments other than coins and banknotes.